Is It Okay To Work With My Ex, Even If My Boyfriend Objects?

 I asked Troy to stop that behaviour…and he listened!
 He has been “work only” ever since.
 It’s been very nice because I want to be respected and taken seriously.
 One of the reasons I left Troy was because he was very disrespectful, discouraging, and negative.
 But now that we aren’t together, and haven’t been for 2 years, our working relationship has become healthy.
 I am in no way shape or form considering the idea of getting back together with him, even if my current relationship failed.

-And I have to say, Troy being a complete turn-off to me is a result of being in this healthy, mutually respectful relationship with Kevin.
+And I have to say, Troy feeling like a complete turn-off to me is a result of being in this healthy, mutually respectful relationship with Kevin.
 Even if we don’t see eye to eye on something he always makes an effort to communicate… a lot!
-I never grew up in a household where arguments could become constructive, learning and sharing each other’s points, which is another trait I really admire in Kevin.
+I never grew up in a household where arguments could become constructive, where we learn and share each other’s points, but this is another trait I really admire in Kevin.
 This is why I believe Kevin is reading too much into Troy and I “occasionally” working together.

 Plus, Troy has been dating someone seriously for some time now, so Kevin should understand that we’re both past each other and have moved on.